seqfx/aeroback/README.md

 Aeroback
 ========
-Backup/migrate your data to Amazon S3/Google Storage
+Backup/migrate your data to Amazon S3 and Google Storage
 ----------------------------------------------------
 Backup or move your server data or desktop files to Amazon S3 or Google Storage.
 This Python 2.7 script is easily configurable and supports compressed and incremental directory backup/migration to cloud storages.